 Instructions

 - Fill a 5 to 6-quart stockpot ⅔ full with water and heat on high.
 Once the water begins to boil, carefully add the ears of corn and boil for 5 minutes.
 Remove from the heat and rinse the ears under cold water.
-(If you are using thawed frozen corn, you can skip this step.
-You will not need to cook the thawed corn)
+(If you are using thawed frozen corn, follow directions on package.)

 - Once the ears of corn are cooled, cut the corn off the cob and add it to a large mixing bowl.